microsoft/playwright/docs/src/intro-python.md

 ## Add Example Test

-Create a file that follows the `test_` prefix convention, such as `test_example.py`, inside the current working directory or in a sub-directory with the code below:
+Create a file that follows the `test_` prefix convention, such as `test_example.py`, inside the current working directory or in a sub-directory with the code below.
+Make sure your test name also follows the `test_` prefix convention.

 ```py title="test_example.py"
 import re